amaiorano/nes-emu/README.md

 A Nintendo Entertainment System (NES) emulator written in C++

 This is a fork of https://github.com/amaiorano/nes-emu.
-Improvments including:
+Improvements including:
 - APU DMC channel implementation.
 - OSX port (with xcode project provided)

-## From amaiorano:
+## From amaiorano
 As this is just a pet project, don't expect a full-featured emulator.
 There is no GUI, many typical features are missing, and only a few mappers have been implemented.
 However, the code is pretty clean and straightforward, and I think can be useful to learn from.
 Of course, if someone wanted to fork this code to write a full-featured emulator, that would be cool as well :)

 ## Features